 Whether you’re an experienced DIY builder or brand new to the party, there are often quandry’s about beam shapes.
 Well, I need to do this, but I only have material like that.
 I’ll just use it

 Have a trailer that you want to repurpose?
 Or a lightweight trailer that needs a little beef?
 Is it practical to strengthen an existing trailer?
 Sure, there are several ways to increase trailer load capacity,

 Do they accomplish the intended purpose?
 Or are trailer safety chains just a legal pain in the rear?
-Maybe the better question to ask, since we’re required to use them: “How do we make chains effective?“
+Maybe the better question to ask, since we’re required to use them: “How do we make the chains more effective?“

 Aluminum is such a great material.
 It’s light, strong, and looks sweet to boot.
 So, why is there a debate about Aluminum Trailer Frames comparing to others like steel?
 Or comparing for beams like with gantry cranes?